DoTheEvo/selfhosted-apps-docker/prometheus_grafana/readme.md

 The metrics sit on the pushgateway **forever**, unless deleted or container shuts down.
-Prometheus will not remove the metrics from it after scraping, it will keep scraping the pushgateway and store the value there with the time of scraping.
+Prometheus will not remove the metrics from it after scraping, it will keep scraping the pushgateway and store the value with the time of scraping.

 To wipe the pushgateway clean<br>